ASSERT-KTH/Vecogen/README.md

 - '-wpt': The timeout for the wp solvers
 - '-wps': The maximum amount of steps for the wp solvers
 - '-sd' : The smoke detector option for the solvers.
 Checks consistency of the solvers
+- '-iter': The amount of iterations for the code generation